SriramAtmakuri/fullstack-assessmentSriram/README.md

 ---

-### Bug 2 — Subcategory selection persisting after switching categories
+## Bug 2 — Subcategory selection persisting after switching categories

 **File:** `app/page.tsx`

-When a user selected a subcategory under Category A, then switched to Category B, the previously selected subcategory remained in state.
-That stale subcategory was then sent to the products API as a filter, resulting in no products being returned (since the subcategory doesn't belong to the new category).
-The `setSelectedSubCategory(undefined)` reset only existed in the `else` branch (when category was cleared entirely), not when switching between categories.
+This one was a classic stale state issue.
+If you selected a subcategory under Category A and then switched to Category B, the old subcategory stayed in state.
+That stale value was then sent to the products API as a filter, which returned zero results since the subcategory doesn't belong to the new category.
+The `setSelectedSubCategory(undefined)` reset was only in the `else` branch (when category was cleared entirely), not when switching between categories.

-**Fix:** Added `setSelectedSubCategory(undefined)` inside the `if (selectedCategory)` branch, so it resets every time the category changes.
+**Fix:** I added `setSelectedSubCategory(undefined)` inside the `if (selectedCategory)` branch so it resets every time the category changes.

 ```ts
 useEffect(() => {